PuertoRicoDayTrips.comSponsored by Coqui's Hideaway - www.CoquisHideaway.com

 La Planta Falls

-This pretty, man-made waterfall is located on the Río Tanama, in the Río Honda and La Planta sectors of Arecibo.
-It was originally built as part of a hydro-electric, but it is no longer used in the generation of electricity — it’s just a pretty waterfall.
+These pretty, man-made waterfalls are located on the Río Tanama, in the Río Hondo and La Planta sectors of Arecibo.
+Originally built as part of a hydro-electric, but no longer used in the generation of electricity — now they are just pretty waterfalls.
 The remnants of the defunct hydroelectric plant (built in 1923) are still there, it’s actually where you park to get to these falls.

 We parked at the end of the road (near the old hydroelectric plant), where there seems to be parking for about 10 cars.
-To get to the falls, walk past the old electric plant, and along the river-edge.
+To get to the falls, walk past the old electric plant, and along the sand on the river-edge.
+There is one fall right there and another larger one upriver about 5 mins.
 We brought our lunch and had a picnic on the sandy area on the left side of the falls.

 La Planta Falls